mangalam-research/wed/doc/usage.rst

 * Ctrl-X to cut.

+  .. warning:: Browsers put significant obstacles into the path of any
+               JavaScript code that wants to handle cutting itself.
+(It is a security issue.)
+Consequently, it is possible that cutting won't work on your platform.
+Wed *cannot* verify that cutting *will* work on your platform and cannot for now *reliably* issue warnings about problems.
+So... it is possible that if you try to cut, the selected data will be deleted from the editing screen but will **not** be copied into the clipboard.

 * Ctrl-S to save.
 The data is currently dumped into a file located at `<build/ajax/save.txt>`_, and you won't be able to reload it.
 For full functionality wed needs to be used with a server able to save the